catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

  manage this key appropriately, so for example be sure that it is not committed to your configuration management system source control in plain text.

-VPN Setup from the Command Line
+VPN setup from the command line
 ===============================

 In order to find these parameters you first need to know the name of the router